Nuveen New York AMT-Free Quality Municipal Income Fund (NYSE:NRK) Declares Monthly Dividend of $0.05

-Nuveen New York AMT-Free Quality Municipal Income Fund (NYSE:NRK) announced a monthly dividend on Tuesday, April 6th, Wall Street Journal reports.
+Nuveen New York AMT-Free Quality Municipal Income Fund (NYSE:NRK) declared a monthly dividend on Tuesday, April 6th, Wall Street Journal reports.
 Shareholders of record on Thursday, April 15th will be paid a dividend of 0.048 per share by the financial services provider on Monday, May 3rd.
-This represents a $0.58 dividend on an annualized basis and a dividend yield of 4.23%.
-The ex-dividend date is Wednesday, April 14th.
+This represents a $0.58 dividend on an annualized basis and a yield of 4.23%.
+The ex-dividend date of this dividend is Wednesday, April 14th.

 Nuveen New York AMT-Free Quality Municipal Income Fund is a closed ended fixed income mutual fund launched by Nuveen Investments, Inc The fund is co-managed by Nuveen Fund Advisors LLC and Nuveen Asset Management, LLC.
 It invests in the fixed income markets of New York.
 The fund invests in undervalued municipal securities and other related investments the income, covered by insurance from insurers with a claims-paying ability, exempt from regular federal and New York income tax and are rated Baa, BBB or better and having an average maturity of 15.98 years.